harleengrewal2007/Induction/README.md

 # Induction
 Report on Induction event at  GNDEC,Ludhiana(2025)on 70 years of celebration.

-Institution: Guru Nanak Dev Engineering College, Ludhiana
+**Institution:** Guru Nanak Dev Engineering College, Ludhiana

-Date: 31st August,2025
+**Date:** 31st August,2025

-Location: College Auditorium
+**Location:** College Auditorium

-Organized by: Department of Applied Sciences
+**Organized by:** Department of Applied Sciences

-**HIGHLIGHTS**
+**#HIGHLIGHTS**

+-Blessings ceremony at gurduwara sahib

-Warm welcome by the Principal and faculty members
+-Warm welcome by the Principal and faculty members

-Overview of course structure and evaluation methods
+-Overview of course structure and evaluation methods

-Introduction to student clubs, societies, and events
+-Introduction to student clubs, societies, and events

-Students shared expectations and career aspirations
+-Students shared expectations and career aspirations

-Campus tour showcasing facilities
+-Campus tour showcasing facilities

+-